emissary-ingress/emissary/reference/filter-reference.md

    ignores the `no-store` and `no-cache` Cache-Control directives on responses.
 This is useful for working with identity providers with mis-configured Cache-Control.
+ - `accessTokenValidation`: How to verify the liveness and scope of Access Tokens issued by the identity provider.
+Valid values are either `"auto"`, `"jwt"`, or `"userinfo"`.
+Empty or unset is equivalent to `"auto"`.
+   * `"jwt"`: Validates the Access Token as a JWT.
+It accepts the RS256, RS384, or RS512 signature algorithms, and validates the signature against the JWKS from OIDC Discovery.
+It then validates the `exp`, `iat`, `nbf`, `iss` (with the Issuer from OIDC Discovery), and `scope` claims; if present, none of the scopes are required to be present.
+This relies on the identity provider using non-encrypted signed JWTs as Access Tokens, and configuring the signing appropriately.
+   * `"userinfo"`: Validates the access token by polling the OIDC UserInfo Endpoint.
+This means that Ambassador Pro must initiate an HTTP request to the identity provider for each authorized request to a protected resource.
+This performs poorly, but functions properly with a wider range of identity providers.
+   * `"auto"` attempts has it do `"jwt"` validation if the Access Token parses as a JWT and the signature is valid, and otherwise falls back to `"userinfo"` validation.

 `"duration-string"` strings are parsed as a sequence of decimal numbers, each with optional fraction and a unit suffix, such as